Turkish Desserts: 18 Sweets to Try, from Baklava to Katmer

 9. Aşure

 There is no fixed recipe.
 Somewhere between pudding and porridge, a bowl might hold grains, nuts, dried fruits, and pine nuts, often twelve or more ingredients in total.
-It is usually vegan, which makes it one of the few traditional desserts here that plant-based eaters can order without questions.
+Many versions are made without animal products, but recipes and shared kitchens vary, so plant-based eaters should still ask.

 10. Ayva tatlısı